top of page

 How else can you really figure out what you believe in, if you do not challenge the very foundations of it?

 I have never rebelled, or ran away.
 I have only walked.
+I have only played.
 I have only lived.

 I have explored the world, and met God there.

 My dad and I had many conversations as we drove from LA to Utah last night, but one that stood out to me was when stopped in Vegas for dinner and I told him “Dad, nothing scares me.
-Because I know where my center is”
+Because I know where my center is, and I know how to come back to it.”

-We had such a good time up until we entered the parking garage of Caesars Palace.
-He had been joking about the smell of weed and I truly felt safe enough in that moment to bring up the fact that I had done it.
+We had been having such a good time up until we entered the parking garage of Caesars Palace.
+He had been joking about the smell of weed and I felt safe enough in that moment to bring up the fact that, "Dad, I've smoked weed before."

-I wasn’t sure what he’d found out- maybe it was about the nights I stayed out with strangers, the nights I explored altered states of mind, or the men I discovered sensuality with, or the moments I embraced a little-to-no-clothing version of myself, or really anything I’ve done on a given night out.
+I wasn’t sure what he’d found out- maybe it was about the nights I stayed out with strangers, the nights I explored altered states of mind, or the men I discovered sensuality with, or the moments of love and delight in cities across the country, or really anything I’ve done over the last 5 years since leaving home.

-So I playfully asked what he meant, and tried to tease it out of him.
-He couldn’t tell me.
+So I playfully asked what he meant, i tried to tease it out of him.
+He wouldn't tell me.

 He kept blushing, saying he preferred not to think of me like that.